rancher/docs/content/rancher/v2.x/en/backups/restorations/ha-restoration/_index.md

 We recommend that you start with fresh nodes and a clean state.
 Alternatively you can clear Kubernetes and Rancher configurations from the existing nodes.
 This will destroy the data on these nodes.
 See [Node Cleanup]({{< baseurl >}}/rancher/v2.x/en/faq/cleaning-cluster-nodes/) for the procedure.

-> **IMPORTANT:** Before starting the restore make sure all the kubernetes services on the old cluster nodes are stopped.
+> **IMPORTANT:** Before starting the restore make sure all the Kubernetes services on the old cluster nodes are stopped.
 We recommend powering off the nodes to be sure.

+### 2. Place Snapshot <a name="2-snapshot"></a>
+The snapshot used to restore your etcd cluster is handled differently based on your version of RKE.

-### 2. Place Snapshot and PKI Bundle
+#### For RKE Prior to v0.2.0: Place Snapshot and PKI Bundle on Local

-Pick a one of the clean nodes.
+Pick one of the clean nodes.
 That node will be the "target node" for the initial restore.

-Place the snapshot and PKI certificate bundle files in the `/opt/rke/etcd-snapshots` directory on the "target node".
+Place the snapshot and PKI certificate bundle files in the `/opt/rke/etcd-snapshots` directory on the target node.

+When you take a snapshot, RKE saves a backup of the certificates, i.e. a file named `pki.bundle.tar.gz`, in the same location.
+The snapshot and PKI bundle file are required for the restore process, and they are expected to be in the same location.

 * Snapshot - `<snapshot>.db`
 * PKI Bundle - `pki.bundle.tar.gz`

+#### For RKE v0.2.0 or Later: Place Snapshot on Local or S3

+To restore your etcd cluster from a local snapshot, pick one of the clean nodes.
+That node will be the "target node" for the initial restore.
+Place your snapshot in `/opt/rke/etcd-snapshots` on the target node.

+RKE v0.2.0 also allows you to restore your cluster from an S3 compatible backend.
+To restore your cluster from S3, you will use the [S3 configuration options](#restore-from-snapshot) during step 4: Restore Database.

 ### 3. Configure RKE